kmenschig/Tutorials/mysql/mysqlCommands.md

 select * from groceries where item = 'Apple';

+select * from tblGroceries where item like 'Salad%';

 select * from groceries where item like 'Yoghurt%';

 select * from groceries where price > 10;

+select * from tblGroceries order by purchase_date desc;

 create table tblStores
 (store_id int auto_increment primary key,